top of page

 I can't speak for behaviours that are purely stress-related because they weren't the issues I was having, although many owners report improvements with urine spraying, scratching, crying, hiding and nervousness.
 Happier cats are more likely to get along than unhappy cats.

 If you can get past the smell and want to try a budget diffuser, TeddyDo is a worthy competitor.
-The free calming collar is a bonus - too bad my boys were scared of it!

-Lasts up to 35 days.
+Lasts up to 35 days (*now 60 days).

 Doesn't target tension or conflict.